VitorFerreiraVHF/VitorFerreiraVHF/README.md

 # Hi there!
 Welcome to my GITHUB Profile 👋
-My name is Vitor, i'm a Full-Stack developer and i'm majoring in Information Systems
+My name is Vitor, i'm a DevSecOps Infra and i'm majoring in Information Systems

 <h2>I'm currently learning:</h2>